wssct20/ProjectSpyder/Interface.md

 `data` contains an accurate description of the clients current properties.
 This needs to be JSON formatted and needs to follow following rules:
-The `data` must follow the global definition.
 The `data` must not contain any HTML relevant characters, e.g. ` : / # `.

-___TODO:__ add global definition_

-## requesttimeout

-With every request, your answer will contain a variable named `requesttimeout`.
-This value defines the amount of time in seconds you at least need to wait until the next request.
-You may break this rule, if you need your data updated for UX quality purposes.
-(e.g. a button gets pressed)

-## JSON `data`
+The `data` must follow the global definition:

 Syntax:
 ```json